dmhacker/RenderingEngine/README.md

 <a><img src="https://github.com/dmhacker/RenderingEngine/blob/master/renders/06a77d44-b66b-4933-a4ff-dcda2e8b0f6b.png" align="center"></a>

 <sub><sup>The Stanford Dragon.
-It took the ray tracer approximately 150 seconds to render its 100,000 facets on my laptop with antialiasing and ray reflection enabled.
+It took the ray tracer approximately 150 seconds to render its 100,000 facets on my laptop with antialiasing enabled.
 Without antialiasing, it would have taken approximately 20 seconds.</sup></sub>

 ## Specifications